dvidelabs/flatcc/README.md

 ### Debugging a Buffer

 When reading a FlatBuffer does not provide the expected results, the first line of defense is to ensure that the code being tested is linked against `flatccrt_d`, the debug build of the runtime library.
-This will raise an assertion if builder calls are properly balanced or if required fields are not being set.
+This will raise an assertion if calls to the builder are not properly balanced or if required fields are not being set.

-The builder might return an error code such as adding a table field with an ID.
-These errors will not happen normally, but they will assert in debug mode.

-Strings and tables wll be returned as null pointers when their corresponding field is not set in the buffer.
-User code should test for this but it might be helpful to temporarily set the `required` attribute in the schema and make the builder enforce that expected fields are present.

 To dig further into a buffer, call the buffer verifier and see if the buffer is actually valid with respect to the expected buffer type.

+Strings and tables will be returned as null pointers when their corresponding field is not set in the buffer.
+User code should test for this but it might also be helpful to temporarily or permanently set the `required` attribute in the schema and make the builder enforce that the expected fields are present when building, and the make the verifier enforce their presence when reading.

-If the buffer is not valid, the error can be printed but it will not say exactly where the problem was found.
+If the verifier rejects a buffer, the error can be printed, but it will not say exactly where the problem was found.
 To go further, the verifier can be made to assert where the problem is encountered so the buffer conent can be analized.
 This is enabled with:

     -DFLATCC_DEBUG_VERIFY=1